cjbassi/rubbish/README.md

 cargo install --git https://github.com/cjbassi/trash-cli
 ```

-## Periodically emptying the trash
+## Automatically emptying the trash

-Various timers can be setup to periodically empty the trash of files that are older than a given age.
-This helps reduce the amount of files in the trash can and reduces the amount of disk space it requires.
+Various timers can be setup to automatically empty the trash of files that are older than a specified age.
+This helps reduce the amount of files in the trash-can and the amount of disk space it uses.

 ### systemd